lxing532/Dialogue-Topic-Segmenter/data/README.md

 Welcome to the data hub dedicated to maintaining and organizing open-sourced data resources for Dialogue Topic Segmentation!
 Hopefully, it will serve as a comprehensive collection point for evaluation datasets related to research and publications specifically for Dialogue Topic Segmentation.

 ## Why Maintain This Data Hub?
+While conducting research on dialogue topic segmentation, I noticed that corpora released by various research groups often present segment labels in different formats.
+This variability makes it time-consuming to write scripts for unifying these datasets into a format that is easily accessible and usable by my code.
+Therefore, I believe it would be beneficial to establish a data hub containing all available corpora standardized into a more clear and understandable format.
+This would save future researchers the effort of having to code for each specific corpus individually.

 ## Folder Structure